 As shown by the illustration, face the card's label side toward the back of the camera and insert it until it clicks in place.

 Close the cover.

-- Press the cover until it snaps shut. - When you set the power switch to <ON>, the number of possible shots will be displayed on the LCD monitor.
+- Press the cover until it snaps shut. - When you turn on the power, the number of possible shots will be displayed on the LCD monitor.